PanXProject/awesome-certificates/awesome-certificates.md

 If you want to contribute to [awesome-certificates](awesome-certificates.md), start with this [guide](contribution.md).

-If you want to to add a course/certificate to this list, read how to open a [pull request](pull_request.md).
+If you want to to add a course/certificate to this list, open a [pull request](pull_request_template.md).